128technology/docs/docs/about_contributing.md

 ---
+id: about_contributing
 title: Contributing
+sidebar_label: Contributing
 ---

 # How to contribute

+You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.